 Creating Privacy with Hedges and Trellises for Your Patio

 Even if we love our neighbours, we still like to enjoy our privacy when we're out on our deck enjoying the sun or relaxing with friends in the evening.
-Creating a natural privacy screen with hedges, or a trellis, is an attractive solution in your patio or backyard.
-There are many plants that can be used to create a barrier that looks great and is easy to manage.
+Creating a natural privacy screen with hedges, or a trellis is an attractive solution in your patio or backyard.
+There are many plants that can be used to create a barrier that looks great and are easy to manage.

 One Pot, Two Pots, Three Pots, Four!

 You can use a row of pots on your patio (or even in your backyard) to create a privacy barrier.
 This is especially useful to add height to your chosen plants, as you can get tall pots that lift your plants up 3-4' off the ground.
 Consider how much space you want your pots to take up on your patio or balcony, and decide if round or maybe a narrower rectangular shaped pot might work best.
-You also don't have to use pots that are all the same colour, and can create interest by choosing hues that work well together.
+You also don't have to use pots that are all the same colour and can create interest by choosing hues that work well together.

 Hedges & Trellises

 Hedges are a quick and easy way to build a privacy barrier, just by potting them in a row.
 Make sure to use large enough pots so that the roots can grow as the plant does, otherwise you'll end up with unhappy and unhealthy plants.
 These evergreens and shrubs will be lush and dense, creating a perfect barrier.
 Some of my favourite choices include laurel, cypress, boxwood, or cedars.

 Depending on how much space you have, larger shrubs such as hydrangeas or roses can also be used.
 However, be aware they will grow in a round bush shape and take up more space than a narrower plant.